roninoss/create-expo-stack/contributing.md

 $ create-expo-stack <PROJECT_NAME> --options
 ```

+> Note: Linking via Bun is not possible.
+While Bun does provide a linking feature ([see here](https://bun.sh/docs/cli/link)), it does not seem to expose the executable binary like the other three package managers.
+If you know how to do this, please let us know!

 From here, any changes to the `/cli` source-code will reflect the behavior of the `create-expo-stack` binary.
-We recommend that you set up a `cardinal-test-apps` directory (or a similar directory) where you can securely scaffold expo apps and test prompt combinations.
+We recommend that you set up a `create-expo-stack-apps` directory (or a similar directory) where you can securely scaffold expo apps and test prompt combinations.

 ### Make your changes